axieinfinity/ronin-documentation/docs/staking/claim-rewards.md

 # Claim your rewards

+This page explains how to claim staking rewards to your Ronin Wallet.

 1. Go to the [staking dashboard](https://saigon-staking.roninchain.com/) and select **My Staking**.
 2. Under **CLAIMABLE REWARDS**, click **Claim all**.